Friday, May 31, 2024

 Tirade's abilities revolve around using his super-powered voice to push his deranged conspiracy theories on those around him, which is distracting at best and downright dangerous to the sanity of the weak-willed.
 Worse, he can focus on resistant targets to deal raw damage via psycho-sonic resonance.
 If faced with multiple foes he'll rely on Wake Up, Sheeple! to hamper as many as possible, fueling his Your Truths Are Lies! defensive reaction.
 Vulnerable targets and major threats will be singled out for Open Your Eyes, You Fool! whenever Tirade starts a turn with at least a d8 status die.
 All the penalties he and his allies hand out are made worse because he Never Shuts Up.

-His upgrade reflects getting some technological assistance in the form of an even bigger stupid-looking speaker-helmet and some other toys, usually bought on the black market or provided by a villainous ally, which will also let him use his mastery with his signature Weaponized Delusions power.
+His upgrade reflects getting some technological assistance in the form of an even bigger stupid-looking speaker-helmet and some other toys, usually bought on the black market or provided by a villainous ally.
+This also lets him use his mastery with his signature Weaponized Delusions power.

 Design Notes